-While neural nets have often been used for predictive problems in urban mobility~\citep{xiong1992transportation, rodrigueNNsForLandUseAndTransport, chien2002dynamic, jeong2004bus, akgungorNNsForAccidentPrediction, li2020graph} and for other transit optimization problems such as scheduling, passenger flow control, and traffic signal control~\citep{zou2006lightrail, ai2022deep, Yan2023DistributedMD, jiang2018passengerInflow, wang2024large}, they have not often been applied to the \ac{NDP}, and neither has \ac{RL}.
-Two recent examples are~\cite{darwish2020optimising} and \cite{yoo2023reinforcement}.
-Both use \ac{RL} to design routes and a schedule for the Mandl benchmark~\citep{mandl1980evaluation}, a single small city with just 15 transit stops, and both obtain good results. \cite{darwish2020optimising} use a \ac{GNN} approach inspired by~\cite{Kool2019AttentionLT}; in our own work we experimented with a nearly identical approach to~\cite{darwish2020optimising}, but found it did not scale beyond very small instances.
-Meanwhile, \cite{yoo2023reinforcement} use tabular \ac{RL}, a type of approach which is practical only for small problem sizes.
-Both of these approaches also require a new model to be trained on each problem instance.
-Our approach, by contrast, is able to find good solutions for \ac{NDP} instances of more than 600 nodes, and can be applied to instances unseen during model training.
+Two other recent examples are~\cite{darwish2020optimising} and \cite{yoo2023reinforcement}.
+Both use \ac{RL} to design routes and a schedule for the Mandl benchmark~\citep{mandl1980evaluation}, a very small city, and both obtain good results. \cite{darwish2020optimising} use a \ac{GNN} approach inspired by~\cite{Kool2019AttentionLT}; in our own work we experimented with a nearly identical approach to~\cite{darwish2020optimising}, but we found it did not scale beyond very small instances.
+Meanwhile, \cite{yoo2023reinforcement} use tabular \ac{RL}, an approach that is practical only for small problem sizes.

+All three of these approaches also require a new model to be trained on each problem instance.
+Our approach, by contrast, finds good solutions for \ac{NDP} instances of more than 600 nodes, and can be applied to instances unseen during model training.